Terms of Service

 (b) Material changes will be communicated to Customer via email (sent to the address on file) or through prominent notice within the Service at least 30 days before the changes take effect.

 (c) Continued use of the Service after changes take effect constitutes acceptance of the modified Terms.
-If Customer does not agree to the changes, Customer's sole remedy is to cancel the Subscription before the changes take effect.
+If Customer does not agree to the changes, Customer's sole remedy is to stop using the Service and close the Customer Account before the changes take effect.

 (a) Entire Agreement.
 These Terms, together with the Privacy Policy and any order forms or written agreements signed by Shipclaim, constitute the entire agreement between the parties regarding the Service and supersede all prior agreements.